+Depreciable Life - Years

-Years Buildings and improvements Furniture and equipment 20 to 50 5 to 10
+Buildings and improvements 20 to 50

+Furniture and equipment 5 to 10

+Buses and other vehicles 5 to 10

 Long-term Obligations

 In the government-wide financial statements, long-term debt and other long-term obligations are reported as liabilities in the statement of net position.
 Bond premiums and discounts are deferred and amortized over the lives of the bonds using the effective interest method.
 Bonds payable are reported net of the applicable bond premium or discount.
 Bond issuance costs are expensed at the time they are incurred.
 In the fund financial statements, governmental fund types recognize bond issuances and premiums as other financing sources and bond discounts as other financing uses.
 The General Fund and Debt Fund are generally used to liquidate governmental long-term debt.